pywemo/pywemo/README.rst

 Setting `data=True` will reset data ("Clear Personalized Info" in the Wemo app), which resets the device name and cleans the icon and rules.
 Setting `wifi=True` will clear wifi information ("Change Wi-Fi" in the Wemo app), which does not clear the rules, name, etc.
 Setting both to true is equivalent to a "Factory Restore" from the app.
-It should also be noted that devices contain a hardware reset procuedure as well, so using the software is for convience.
+It should also be noted that devices contain a hardware reset procuedure as well, so using the software is for convience or if physical access is not available.

 Device setup is through the `setup` method.
 The user must first connect to the devices locally broadcast access point, then discover the device there.